Table of Contents

 Ayurvedic Properties and Action of Triphala Powder

 Triphala is used in Ayurveda from time immemorial.
 This combination contains five tastes.
 It is cool in potency and madhur-vipak.
-It pacifies excess heat in body.
-Triphala gives nourishment to body and steadiness and supports building of body fluids.
+It pacifies excess heat in the body.
+Triphala gives nourishment to the body and steadiness and supports the building of the body fluids.

 - Rasa (taste): Kashaya (Astringent), Madhura (Sweet), Katu (Pungent), Tikta (Bitter), Amla (Sour)

 - Guna (Pharmacological Action): Laghu (Light), Ruksha (Dry)

 - Dosha effect: Balances Vata, Pitaa and Kapha